turbonomic/envoyMetrics/components/statsd_exporter/README.md

 # Access the metrics
 The metrics can be accessed through `http://hostIP:9102/metrics`, the endpoint which `Prometheus` can scrape to collect metrics.

-Here are some snipts of the metrics:
+Here are some samples of the metrics:

 ```terminal
 ...